marcbeep/flashcards/ci/cheatsheets/formulas.md

   - $pbest_{ij}$ = best position of particle i
   - $gbest_j$ = best position in swarm
   - $x_{ij}$ = current position

+  In plain English: This formula determines how a particle moves in the search space by considering three factors: its current momentum, its memory of its best position, and the influence of the best position found by any particle in the swarm.
+It's like a group of birds flying together, where each bird is influenced by its own experience and the group's collective knowledge.

 - **Position Update**: New position based on velocity